skylerschnee/twister-predictor/README.md

 ## Project Description:

+Advancement in tornado casualty limiting technologies has made significant progress.
+These advancements include imporoved warning systems, updated building codes, public education, research, and community response.
+But how much are they helping?

-* Following the Data Science pipeline, discover if advancements in weather prediciton technologies and other measures have made an effect on caasualties due to tornadoes.
+Following the Data Science pipeline, we will discover if these advancements have made an effect on casualties due to tornadoes.

 ## Goals: